 Eleven meter seas, my mind wanders.
 I’m wondering what height seas I’ve been in before, eleven feels considerably bigger, feels rather alarming in fact.
 I think I’ll just settle in here for the day to wait and see what happens.
 My stomach is churning in anticipation, probably watching YouTube clips of rough seas was probably not a good plan.
 I trust that those at work would not risk their lives unnecessarily but part of me wishes the ferry not to run, for it to be cancelled.

 It is afternoon and I find I have lost several hours yet have not been dedicated to writing, instead have wasted time, eaten a very disappointing lunch in a promising cafe, (Brie and apple frittata turned out to be a tiny, floury, puffy muffin).I walk in pouring rain to the pier head only to find a lighthouse and a body of water rather than a ferry.
-I must walk back the way I came then go further along and back out.
+I am in the wrong place.
+I must walk back the way I came then further along and back out.
 Signs can be very misleading.

 I sit, windswept and wet in a tolerably comfortable waiting room with non communicative strangers who do not seem to want to converse despite my bedraggled state or perhaps because I am smiling despite being wet.

 My coffee, my oh so carefully found latte has grown cold as I walked through the hail.
 It was just so when I bought chips once when I was in Kirkwall.
 The shop seemed bemused by my request to have them served ‘open’ not wrapped, asked me to clarify my request and once outside, as I clung on to them in strong winds I understood for they were instantly cold.
 As is my coffee.